 Ways To Protect Property And Assets From Probate Court Proceedings

 When a loved one dies, there are complex rules and regulations that govern the process of distributing their assets and settling their estate.
 This is generally accomplished through the probate court.
 Probate court proceedings can be a time consuming and potentially costly process.
 For this reason, many people seek ways in which they can avoid it.
-As experienced Bronx & New Rochelle estate planning attorneys, we want you to be aware of steps you can take now to prevent your loved ones from having to go through probate in the event of your passing.
+As experienced Bronx & Westchester estate planning attorneys, we want you to be aware of steps you can take now to prevent your loved ones from having to go through probate in the event of your passing.

 Why Should You Avoid Probate?